-(1) ERCOT shall provide all required data and issue instructions to QSEs in accordance with the Protocols and the ERCOT Nodal ICCP Communications Handbook.
+(1) ERCOT shall provide all required data and issue instructions over the ERCOT WAN to QSEs in accordance with the Protocols and the ERCOT Nodal ICCP Communications

+Handbook.

 (2) ERCOT shall follow data requirements and standards described in the ERCOT Nodal ICCP Communication Handbook.